yurikr/auto_tag_embedder/README.md

 # Current work

-1. Get a dataset relevant to the problem statement
+1. Understood the embedder model and several other losses for multi modal search
+2. Collected the iMaterialist Data from kaggle with 228 distinct labels (2000 training images and 500 validation images)
-2. Prepare the data to feed into the multi label classifier
+3. Prepared the data to feed into the multi label classifier
-3. Read literature to tackle similar problems
-4. Get started on building the multi label classifier
+4. Built a baseline multi label classifier and recorded performance.

-5. Understand the embedder model and several other losses for multi modal search
+# Next Steps

+1. Make improvements to the baseline model through changing sigmoid thresholds, varying learning rate, experimenting with different pretrained models.
+2. Read literature for other techniques for efficient multi label prediction